 You can start shopping for new baby essentials any time, but don't start worrying about packing your hospital bag in your first and second trimesters.
 You'll probably just end up taking everything out and re-packing again and again!

-That way, you'll have plenty of time to pick out your favorite PJs and slippers, as well as get yourself some special treats for the big day!
+That way, you'll have plenty of time to pick out your favourite PJs and slippers, as well as get yourself some special treats for the big day!

 When your bag is packed, just keep it by the door so it's ready to go.